NZenn/ExtensionCable/README.md

-# ExtensionCable
+# Extension Cable
-My first game.
+My first Ruby on Rails game!

+# How to run
+Open a terminal and run `./scripts/run.sh`